April 26 – 7th Democratic Congressional District Convention, Sawyer County

 June 30 – Executive Meeting

-July 4 – Parade – come and join us on the Democratic float!
+July 4 – Parade in Jump River – come and join us on the Democratic float!

 July 14 – General Meeting – 7:00-8:00 PM – TBD